elayemgee/ProfsToPick/README.md

 https://apdev-profstopick.herokuapp.com/<br>

 ## Running the Application Locally
-1. To run the application, you must run the command node index.js.
+1. To run the application, you must run the command `node index.js`.
 Upon running the command, your Command prompt should display the folowing statement:
 ```
 Server is running at:
 http://localhost:9090/